Baby Measuring Big?

 Have you been told that you are having a big baby?

-Unfortunately, this is becoming more and more common and very often leads to unnecessary fear, worry and anxiety.
-Read the case study below, about Lydia's experience of being told she was having a big baby, when she was pregnant with her first baby.
+Read the case study below about Lydia's experience of being told that she was having a big baby, when she was pregnant with her first baby.

 When Lydia reached 35 weeks of her pregnancy, she went for her antenatal midwife appointment.
 At the appointment, her midwife measured Lydia's bump, using a tape measure.
 The midwife told Lydia that her baby was starting to measure big and it was now measuring on the 91st percentile.
 The midwife asked Lydia if there was any family history of "big babies" and Lydia explained that her husband was a big baby, when he was born.
 The midwife said that it looked like history was repeating itself and that there was going to be another big baby in the family.
-Lydia asked the midwife what would this mean for the birth and the midwife said that she would arrange for Lydia to have a growth scan at the hospital, in the next few days and if the scan was predicting a big baby too, she would probably need to be induced and her dreams of a natural, waterbirth would be out of the question.
+Lydia asked the midwife what would this mean for the birth and the midwife said that she would arrange for Lydia to have a growth scan at the hospital in the next few days and if the scan was predicting a big baby too, she would probably need to be induced and her dreams of a natural waterbirth would be out of the question.

 Lydia left her appointment feeling worried, anxious and upset.
 She had been considered low risk throughout her pregnancy, with no complications.
 She had been reading a lot about the benefits of waterbirths and this was something that she had her heart set on.
-This new information of having a big baby, changed everything.
+This new information of having a big baby changed everything.
 She spent that evening researching the risks of big babies, the pros and cons of induction and the process of caesarean sections.
 Her anxiety started to increase more and more and all she could now focus on, was her baby's birth and how hard it was going to be.

 Two days after Lydia's midwife appointment, she got a call from the hospital, to say that they'd received the referral for a growth scan.
 However, due to the high volume of women being booked in for scans at the moment, they wouldn't be able to see her for another 5 days.
 This made Lydia feel so frustrated and upset, because she was worrying so much about the outcome of the scan and just wanted to know if her dream waterbirth was definitely off the cards and what the next steps would be.